 NT Wright re-phrased the question in different ways: If a ship goes into a port and one year later, after all parts of it have been replaced, it goes into port again, is it the same ship?
 If my grandfather has a spade, and replaces the blade and handle several times, is it the still the same spade?

-Though memories aren’t physical things I can show anyone, I can describe them, and people who share those experiences with me can identify them.
-Those nonphysical memories are undeniably “part” of “me” – things I have picked up along the way in addition to the extra weight weight in physical body.
+Though memories aren’t physical things I can show anyone, I can describe them, and people who share those experiences with me can recognize them.
+Those nonphysical memories are undeniably “part” of “me” – things I have picked up along the way in addition to the extra weight in my physical body.

 CS Lewis says that people are like the curve in a waterfall.
-There is continuity of form but discontinuity of matter.
+They have continuity of form but discontinuity of matter.
 Matter pours through us.
 The “us” matter pours through is the real thing – not the matter.

 On this day six (6) years ago, Facebook informs me that I posted this quotation from CS Lewis: